ha1yu/fastcms/README.md

 # Fastcms system has a zip package directory traversal vulnerability that allows for arbitrary file writing.
-And gain server privileges;**
+And gain server privileges

 **Project Address**